goldstrike77/ansible-role-linux-prometheus/README.md

 ### Distributed mode
 * Targets will be dispersed if greater than 3 prometheus nodes.
 * Use the last digital of the IP Address or host number to spread the load between multiple prometheus nodes.
+>__Performance is severely affected by remote reading and deduplicating data queries, thanos store components + object storage offers only if need long term storage.__

 for example: